Yile-Xu/DATA150/lit_review.md

-# Literature Review: Addressing health issues in Kenya through the improvement of its public health system
+# Literature Review: Assessing the major health disparities in Kenya and the gap for its health system to reach health equality

 ### Name: Yile Xu
 ### Word Count: 2129